mabdulkadr/Intune-Scripts/Intune-App-Tools/README.md

 * **Mutates the tenant — AutoDeployer:** `Invoke-Win32AppAutoDeployer.ps1` creates Entra security groups, Win32 LOB apps, assignments, and Proactive Remediations.
 Never run against production without testing.
 Staging group names under `C:\Temp\<random>-<timestamp>\` are cleaned periodically after large batches.
 * **Read-only by default:** All other scripts are reporting-only and create no tenant objects.
 * **Throttling:** Every Graph tool pages with `Get-MgGraphAllPages` and retries on HTTP 429/503 (honoring `Retry-After` where exposed).
 Large tenants will pause automatically; do not abort on the first throttling message.
-* **Local-only repair:** `Repair-CompanyPortal` modifies the local device (removes and reinstalls the Company Portal package) and never contacts Graph.
-It requires elevation and the `msstore` source.
 * **Interactive vs. unattended:** Leave `-TenantId`/`-ClientId` unset for interactive delegated sign-in; supply them plus `-ClientSecret` or `-CertificateThumbprint` for unattended app-only runs.

 ---